naggie/dsnet/CONFIG.md

 Explanation of each field:

     {
+        "ExternalHostname": "",

+The `ExternalHostname` is used for the client config server `Endpoint` if defined.
+It has precedence over `ExternalIP` and `ExternalIP6`.

         "ExternalIP": "198.51.100.2",
         "ExternalIP6": "2001:0db8:85a3:0000:0000:8a2e:0370:7334",

-This is the external IP that will be the value of Endpoint for the server peer in client configs.
+This is the external IPv4 and IPv6 that will be the value of Endpoint for the server peer in client configs.
 It is automatically detected by opening a socket or using an external IP discovery service -- the first to give a valid public IP will win.

+When generating configs, the `ExternalHostname` has precendence for the server `Endpoint`, followed by `ExternalIP` (IPv4) and `ExternalIP6` (IPv6) The IPs are discovered automatically on init.
+Define an `ExternalHostname` if you're using dynamic DNS, want to change IPs without updating configs, or want wireguard to be able to choose between IPv4/IPv6.
+It is only possible to specify one Endpoint per peer entry in wireguard.

         "ListenPort": 51820,